a-domingu/tbcnn2/README.md

 ## What does the program do?

-This program is meant to receive different Python files, and train a Convolutional Neural Network (CNN) to detect patterns
+This program is meant to receive different Python files, and train a Convolutional Neural Network (CNN) to detect patterns.

 *so far, it can only dettect generators, but our intention is to be able to detect more patterns (wrapper, decorator, observer...)*.